Approximations of interface topological invariants: Main results on current observable, stability, and BEC

-and the result is complete. \end{proof} We will now show that the eigenvalues for the periodic problem are well approximated by those for the infinite-space problem.
-The lower bounds for the $\mu_{\lambda,j} (\xi)$ will be obtained using Theorem \ref{maxmin} and Lemma \ref{lemmaOrthogonal}.
+We will now show that the eigenvalues for the periodic problem are well approximated by those for the infinite-space problem.
+The lower bounds for $\mu_{\kp,j} (\xi)$ will be obtained using Theorem \ref{maxmin} and Lemma \ref{lemmaOrthogonal}.

-\begin{proposition} There exist positive constants $C$ and $r$ such that uniformly in $\lambda \in (0, \lambda_0]$ for all $\ell \in \{1,2, \dots, s\}$.
-Moreover, $\mu_{\lambda, s + 1} \notin \supp (\Upsilon)$ for all $\lambda$ sufficiently small. \end{proposition}
+\begin{proposition} There exist positive constants $C$ and $r$ such that uniformly in $\kp \in (0, \kp_0]$ for all $\ell \in \{1,2, \dots, s\}$.
+Moreover, $\mu_{\kp, s + 1} \notin \supp (\Upsilon)$ for all $\kp$ sufficiently small. \end{proposition}

 \begin{proof} We recall that $\varphi ' (x) = \Upsilon (x^2)$.
 We first prove the upper bound.
-Fix $\lambda \in (0,\lambda_0]$ and $\ell \in \{1, \dots, s\}$.
-Let $u = \sum_{j=1}^{\ell} a_j \tilde{\psi}_{\lambda, j}$ with the $a_j \in \mathbb{C}$ such that $\sum_{j=1}^{\ell} |a_j|^2 = 1$.
+Fix $\kp \in (0,\kp_0]$ and $\ell \in \{1, \dots, s\}$.
+Let $u = \sum_{j=1}^{\ell} c_j \tilde{\psi}_{\kp, j}$ with the $c_j \in \mathbb{C}$ such that $\sum_{j=1}^{\ell} |c_j|^2 = 1$.
 Then

 with the first term on the right-hand side bounded above by $\mu_{\ell}$.
 To control the second term, observe that

 with $(A_j, t_j) = (\hat{H}^2, 0)$ if $j \in R$ and $(A_j, t_j) = (\hat{H}'^2, \pi)$ if $j \in R'$.
 Using that $(A_j - \mu_j) \psi_{j} = 0$, we conclude that